peter88213/storyliner/docs/index.md

-If you are considering switching from *novelyst* to *storyliner*, the [storyliner_yw7 plugin](https://peter88213.github.io/storyliner_yw7/) will help you to create *.novx* files from your existing projects.
+If you are considering switching from *novelyst* to *storyliner*, the [storyliner_yw7 plugin](https://peter88213.github.io/storyliner_yw7/) will help you to create *.stlx* files from your existing projects.
 To migrate entire collections or larger amounts of project files, you might want to take a look at the [yw_novx conversion tools](https://github.com/peter88213/yw_novx).

 ## Features

-- The entire project is displayed in a tree, with branches for the book, characters, locations, items, arcs, and project notes.
+- The entire project is displayed in a tree, with branches for the book, characters, books, items, arcs, and project notes.
 - Tree elements can be added, moved, and deleted.
 - There are three levels: part, chapter, and section.
 - The right sidebar displays the essential properties of the selected element for editing.